cyb3rtr0nian/cyb3rtr0nian.github.io/_tabs/about.md

 ┌──(Cyb3rtr0n㉿CyberWorld)-[~/notes]
 └─$ cat README.md
-This space contains my curated cybersecurity notes—collected, tested, and constantly updated.
+"This space contains my curated cybersecurity notes—collected, tested, and constantly updated."
-Some content might feel familiar, but it is tailored for both personal reference and to support others on their infosec journey.
+"Some content might feel familiar, but it is tailored for both personal reference and to support others on their infosec journey."
 ```